natmurad/seqWorkflows/README.md

 *It is also possible to create new workflows just combining rules by including in the main Snakefile.*

+## Download public data using SRA-tools

+ These rules can be included in the workflow if you want to start it from the SRA list.
+It will download the files and perform the fastq-dump step to generate the fastq files.

+  - prefetch
+  - fastq-dump

 ## Quality control